Marine Science Technician: History

 Around 1962, Coast Guard enlisted members began being assigned to carry out routine oceanographic observations on ocean stations, ice breakers, and oceanographic ships.
 These billets were filled by Aerographers Mates (AG) and Sonarmen (SO) until in November 1968, when the decision was made to create a new rating.
 The new rating absorbed the AG rating and functions and SOs were given the option of converting.
 The rating supported the Coast Guard's Ocean Weather Station Programs, Aviation Support Programs, International Ice Patrol, and Polar Ice Operations Program, among others.
 The official name of Marine Science Technician was adopted in 1970.

 Training and qualification

 The MST rate requires high ASVAB scores.
 Prospective MSTs must meet Armed Services Vocational Aptitude Battery (ASVAB) score requirements of 114 in Verbal Ability plus Arithmetic Reasoning (VE+AR), and a minimum Mathematics Knowledge (MK) score of 56.
-Training for the rating is accomplished through a 12-week course at USCG Training Center Yorktown, VA.
+Training for the rating is accomplished through an 11-week course at USCG Training Center Yorktown, VA.
 Upon graduation, MSTs may go on to pursue qualifications such as Pollution Responder, Federal On-Scene Coordinator's Representative, Facility Inspector, Container Inspector, Port State Control Examiner, Port State Control Officer (with vessel type classification) and other specialized qualifications.